CTRLK

 docker compose down

-Step 2: Understanding monitoring setup
+Step 2: Understanding monitoring setup [#understanding-monitoring-setup-implementation-steps]

 The Prometheus instance is configured to scrape its own metrics and evaluate an alerting rule that will trigger an alert after one minute.

-The Alertmanager allows configuring a generic receiver of the alerts (opens in a new tab).
-In our case, it will be an endpoint exposed (opens in a new tab) by the Spring boot application.
+The Alertmanager allows configuring a generic receiver of the alerts.
+In our case, it will be an endpoint exposed by the Spring boot application.

 One minute after Prometheus starts, the alert should become active.
 You can check it by visiting http://localhost:9090 and selecting the Alerts tab.